 1.1.1 Percentage of underrepresented minority students in OHSU programs, of total OHSU students.

-1.1.3 Percentage of OHSU nursing BS graduates trained outside the Portland campus.
+1.1.3 Percentage of OHSU nursing BS graduates educated outside the Portland campus.

 Rationale for Indicators:

-Objective 1.2: Provide a supportive learning and work environment for diverse students, faculty and staff.
+Objective 1.2: Provide a supportive, diverse, and inclusive learning and work environment for students, faculty and staff.

 1.2.2 Percentage of faculty and staff members that are satisfied with the OHSU's climate for diversity and inclusion.